LinkedIn Automation: Is It Worth the Risk? (2026)

 What Happens If You Get Caught?

-Full account lockout.
-Usually only for repeat offenders or egregious violations.
+Full account termination.
+Less than 15% recovery success rate.
+Only for repeat offenders or egregious violations.

 Automation Tool Types: Risk Comparison